 Barbecue components are made of stainless steel and enamel-coated powder-coated steel.
 The pellet hopper holds 22 pounds of pellets, and the grates are nickel-plated enamel-coated cast iron.
 The smoker heats up to 160°F to 500°F, with an option to raise the temperature to 650°F using Slide n Grill.
 The smoker measures 811 square inches, and the Sear Box adds another 184 square inches.

-This pellet smoker with sear box is perfect for searing steaks (like medium rare steak) or getting a nice char on your burgers.
+This pellet smoker with sear box is perfect for searing steaks (like medium rare steak) or getting a nice char on your burgers, though you will need to get the Camp Chef sear box separately as attachment.
 The Ash-Cleanout System also makes it easy to keep the Grill clean and maintained.

 Smoking is simple.
 Set your desired temperature, start the team, and your smartphone or tablet will notify you when your meat is ready at your desired doneness.
 The first time the app gets connected to the Grill can be quite time-consuming but move past that, the Camp Chef Woodwind smoker is the best pellet grill for searing steaks and would make a great addition to any backyard.

 - Cook a whole rack of ribs or brisket with ease.